s0lesurviv0r/phpmybookmarks/README.md

 Installation
 ------------

-Place phpbookmarks source into a folder in your web root.
+Place phpmybookmarks source into a folder in your web root.

 Make appropriate changes to config.inc.php.

+Make folder containing phpmybookmarks writeable by executing the following while inside the folder:

+    $ chmod g+w .

 Point your browser to index.php.
 Database will be automatically created.
 If you selected $auth = "user" then you will be prompted to enter login details to create a new user.